The debate about whether or not we should use a top sheet in bed rages on.

-We decided to ask the people and a quick vox pop around the office reveals some interesting results – more than twice as many staffers use a top sheet than not and many are vehement in their necessity – even going so far as to convert cohabitating partners!
+Home Beautiful asked the people.
+A quick vox pop around the office reveals some interesting results – more than twice as many staffers use a top sheet than not and many are vehement in their necessity – even going so far as to convert cohabitating partners.
 This is proven by another colleague who takes no responsibility for his bedroom setup, “I do what I’m told – it’s not my decision!” he confesses.

 “I find a top sheet annoying, but I always make up the guest bed with one”HB staffer

 Another colleague feels a top sheet is imperative all year round, “I’ve called down to reception in hotels all around the world in search of a top sheet,” she reports, adding that her request is not always understood.
 Conversely, another colleague loves the feeling of escape when she gets to a hotel that doesn’t have top sheets, luxuriating in the crisp, clean quilt cover that someone else will be washing.